Endowed and Annual Scholarships

 Candidate must demonstrate a proficiency for and interest in Math and/or Science with the hope of one day working in a related field.

-The recipient of this scholarship must be the daughter, granddaughter or niece of an alumna of St. Mary’s Academy or another all-girls high school or women's college.
+The recipient of this scholarship must be the daughter, granddaughter, or niece of an alumna of St. Mary’s Academy or another all-girls high school or women's college.
+Preference will be given to an applicant who understands the value of her place in the legacy of her family, standing on the shoulders of those who came before her and setting the stage for future generations.
 She must maintain a minimum grade point average of 2.5 while attending St. Mary’s Academy.

 After SMA, Nikki earned degrees in biomedical and electrical engineering from Duke University, and went on to a successful career in science at OHSU, studying the causes and effects of chronic alcohol consumption.
 She specialized in data analysis, using bioinformatics to mine genetic datasets.
 She particularly enjoyed data visualization- how to present data effectively and efficiently to identify genetic or behavioral patterns.
 Nikki said, "The best thing about my job?
 I get paid to think.
 Biological research generates some answers and always morè questions, and I enjoy constantly being faced with new data and new challenges."